Stone pathway in grass with purple blooming lavender field and trees in background

 Can I take photos?

 Yes, for sure!
-We just ask that you are respectful of other visitors + be careful not to take photos with strangers in them :) If you are interested in flying a drone over the field, we typically do not allow this when other visitors are on the farm.
-Please talk to the staff.
+We just ask that you are respectful of other visitors + not to take photos with strangers in them :) We do not allow drones on the farm.

 Can I bring food?